 The Spanish had good reason to build such high walls around their home away from home: Intramuros was surrounded by enemies.
-The Chinese pirate Limahong had attempted to take over Manila twice in the 1570s.
-Resentful natives, too, were also likely to rebel at any given moment.
-Even trading partners were not to be trusted - Chinese traders were forced to settle in the Parian, within cannonshot of Intramuros' walls.
+The Chinese pirate Limahong had attempted to take over Manila in 1574.
+Resentful local inhabitants, too, were also likely to rebel at any given moment.
+Even trading partners were not to be trusted; Chinese traders were forced to settle in the Parian, within cannon-shot of Intramuros' walls.

 Present-day Intramuros does show a few signs of its ill-treatment in the first half of the 20th century, but the walled city also shows signs of returning to its former glory.
-The walls, once left to deteriorate after the war, have mostly been restored and cleared of garbage.
-The 64 hectares of real estate encircled by the walls, once a mass of rubble, have undergone a valiant reconstruction effort - new buildings stand alongside war survivors, new rubbing shoulders with the old.
+Left to deteriorate after the war, the walls have mostly been restored.
+The 64 hectares of real estate encircled by the walls, once a mass of rubble, have undergone a valiant reconstruction effort: New buildings stand alongside war survivors, rubbing shoulders with the old.

 The undisputed survivor of Intramuros remains the San Agustin Church, a stone baroque church constructed in the 1600s.
 San Agustin has survived centuries of war and natural disaster that has since reduced its contemporaries to rubble.

 Many of those ruins are slowly being rebuilt—the Ayuntamiento, a low government building in front of Manila Cathedral that was eradicated by wartime bombing, was completely reconstructed by 2013 and now hosts the Philippines' Treasury Bureau.
 And the San Ignacio Church, a ruined chapel once managed by the Jesuits, is now undergoing reconstruction and will serve as a museum displaying Intramuros' collection of ecclesiastical art.